 Rearing conditions

-The individuals used in this study were reared under controlled conditions.
-Adults were hosted in 50x50x50 cm cages at 24°C and were provided with a cotton ball saturated with water to maintain moisture.
+Males and females tested in this study came from a mass rearing maintained in lab conditions since 2018.
+The strain used is a mix from 2 french commercial lines (Innovafeed and Biomimetic) and one lab line from Wageningen.
+Black soldier flies were reared under controlled conditions.
+Adults – ca 200 to 300 - were hosted in 50x50x50 cm cages at 24°C and were provided with a cotton ball saturated with water to maintain moisture.
 They were exposed to a 12 hours day/night regimen with Philips TLD 36W-84 fluorescent tubes positioned at 10 cm from the cages and providing 2000 to 6000 lux.
-After collection, eggs and larvae were maintained at 27°C, the developing substrate was the Gainesville diet (Tomberlin & Sheppard, 2002), no additional moisture was added during development.
-Pupae were collected and maintained at 24°C with sawdust until emergence.
+After collection from the rearing cage, eggs and larvae were maintained at 27°C, the developing substrate was the Gainesville diet (Tomberlin & Sheppard, 2002), no additional moisture was added during development.
+Pupae were collected and maintained in groups at 24°C with sawdust until emergence.
 Emerging flies were collected and sexed daily for experiments.
-Females were isolated in 15x15x15cm cages in groups of 20 females per cage, as for males, they were isolated differently depending on the treatment (see below).
+Females were isolated in 15x15x15cm cages in groups of 20 females per cage.
+As for males, they were isolated differently depending on the treatment (see below).
+Both sexes had access to a cotton ball saturated with water before the experiment.
+When flies were not used for experiments, they were transferred to the rearing cage.

 Production of spermatozoa

-A group of males was maintained under conditions supposed to simulate a low risk of sperm competition (n = 19).
-These individuals were single, placed in individual 120 mL plastic containers preventing any visual or physical contact with other males and limiting olfactory cues.
-The second treatment consisted in placing ten males in a 960 mL plastic container allowing physical, visual, and chemosensory contacts, to simulate a high risks of sperm competition (n = 24).
+Males of same age (n = 19) were maintained under low risk of sperm competition situation.
+These individuals were singled, placed in individual 120 mL plastic containers preventing any visual or physical contact with other males and limiting olfactory cues.
+The second treatment consisted in placing ten males of the same age in a 960 mL plastic container allowing physical, visual, and chemosensory contacts, to simulate a high risks of sperm competition (n = 24 individuals dissected).
+Males from both treatments were kept in these conditions from 5 to 8 days with access to a cotton ball saturated with water.

 Allocation of spermatozoa

-As BSF will not initiate copulations when a single pair is placed in a cage (Personnal observations), the first step for the experiment on the immediate risks of sperm competition involved transferring 20 virgin males from both treatments (10 single males and 10 grouped males) to 15 cm3 cages containing 20 virgin females.
-Individuals remained in contact for 5 hours and fourteen replicates were performed.
+As BSF will not initiate copulations when only one male and one female are placed in a cage (Personal observations), the first step for the experiment on the immediate risks of sperm competition involved transferring 20 virgin males from both treatments (10 singled males and 10 grouped males) to one 15x15x15 cm cage containing 20 virgin females.
+Males from the singled treatments and from the grouped treatment were differentiated by marking a different coloured spot on their thorax.

+Individuals remained in contact for 5 hours and fourteen observations sessions were performed.
+The cage was constantly watched during the contact time to ensure that only first matings for each individual were recorded.